-(1) A motion picture company may request an incentive amendment only under the conditions listed in the incentive application.
+(1) A motion picture company may request an incentive amendment only under the conditions prescribed by the Office.

 (2) Amendments will be reviewed and approved by the UFC on a case by case basis with a written explanation for the approval or denial provided to the applicant.

 economic development, motion picture, digital media, new state revenue

 June 9, 2016